tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

 import "./IHieroTransferAllowance.sol";

 contract OneTimeCodeTransferAllowance is IHieroTransferAllowance {
-    /// The hash of a one-time use passcode string bytes32 passcodeHash;
+    /// The hash of a one-time use passcode string, at storage slot 0x00 bytes32 passcodeHash;

     /// Allow the proposed transfers if and only if the args are the
-    /// ABI encoding of the current one-time use passcode in storage. function allow(
+    /// ABI encoding of the current one-time use passcode in storage.
+    ///
+    /// NOTE: this hook's behavior does not depend on the installer address,
+    /// only the contents of the installed lambda's 0x00 storage slot function allow(
         address installer,
         IHieroTransferAllowance.ProposedTransfers memory,